Squidforge/GinkEngine/README.md

 GinkEngine uses WinPython, along with the software included in it, such as Jupyter Lab, Jupyter Notebook, Spyder, and VS Code.
 The specific version of WinPython used is Winpython64-3.12.8.0slim.7z.
 You can download it from the official WinPython GitHub Releases Page.

+The Azure theme was made on rdbende(https://github.com/rdbende/Azure-ttk-theme) and is licensed under the MIT license.

 Release version AssetStudio.net6.v0.16.47 of AssetStudio is included in GinkEngine, provided under the MIT license.
 This tool is released by Perfare (https://github.com/Perfare) and will be removed from GinkEngine at request.